How to Can Fresh Peaches at Home; Step by Step

 How to Can and Preserve Fresh Whole Peaches

-The following directions will make a 1-quart jar of canned peaches.
-This makes it easy to multiply the recipe for the number of jars you want to add to your food storage.
+The following directions will make a 8-quart jars of canned peaches.
+This makes it easy to add to your food storage.

-The first step is to blanch and peel 2-4 peaches.
+The first step is to blanch and peel about 24 peaches.
 Place them in a saltwater mixture of 1/4 cup salt in 1 gallon of water.
 This keeps them from turning brown.
 Here is a video teaching you hot wo blanch peaches.

 Place a small amount of hot water into the bottom of the jar so it doesn’t break when you put in the cool peaches.

 Then, halve or slice the peaches and remove the pit.
-I (marie) prefer to halve my peaches, but Emmaline likes to slice hers into 1-inch slices.
+I prefer to halve my peaches, but you can slice them into 1-inch slices.

 Next, place your peaches into your hot jar.
 If you are doing slices you can use a jar funnel.
 If you do halves be sure that the cut side faces down.

-Top the peaches with 1/2 cup of sugar and 1 teaspoon of lemon juice per peach.
+Using a jar funnel, top the peaches with 1/2 cup of sugar and 1 teaspoon of lemon juice per jar.

-Fill the rest of the jar with boiling hot water.
+Fill the rest of the jar with hot water.
 Leave a 1/2 inch headspace.

-Once your peaches have completed the appropriate time in the boiling water bath canner take them out and set them on the counter, spacing them about an inch apart, for 24 hours to cool and completely seal.
+Once your peaches have completed the appropriate time in the boiling water bath canner , allow them to cool in the water bath with the heat off and the lid removed for 5 minutes.
+Take them out and set them on a heat resistant surface, spacing them about an inch apart, for 24 hours to cool and completely seal.

-If your jar of peaches did not seal then place it in the fridge and use it immediately.
+If your jar of peaches did not seal then place it in the fridge and use it after a week or two so that the sugar can disperse throughout the jar.
+Allow the sealed jars to rest for 3 weeks before using them for the same reason.
 Store the sealed jars in your lovely pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.

-If you have any questions about canning with the boiling water canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with the boiling water canner or how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.